needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ![A screenshot from a mobile device shows an interior office environment.
 Yellow polygons indicate that planes have been detected on the floor, seats, and other surfaces.
 The user has placed a magenta cube on one of the planes via raycasting.](images/sample-simple-ar.png)<br/>*The [Simple AR sample](https://github.com/Unity-Technologies/arfoundation-samples#simple-ar) scene shows you how to get started with plane detection and raycasting*

+> [!TIP]
+> AR Foundation is an important tool for building an AR app with Unity, but your app may require other tools as well.
+For more information about Unity's AR tools and support, refer to the [Augmented reality](https://unity.com/solutions/xr/ar) homepage.

 # Required packages

 The AR Foundation package contains interfaces for AR features, but doesn't implement any features itself.
 To use AR Foundation on a target platform, you also need a separate *provider plug-in* package for that platform.